taarimalta/taari-mock-graph-api/README.md

 # taari Mock GraphQL API

-A developer-friendly mock GraphQL API for rapid prototyping and testing, built with TypeScript, Apollo Server, Prisma, and SQLite.
+A developer-friendly mock GraphQL API with domain-based access control, built with TypeScript, Apollo Server, Prisma, and SQLite.
+Designed as a backend for localStorage-based frontend applications with user and domain switching capabilities.

 ## 🚀 Stack
 - **Node.js** (TypeScript)